-The City of London will be using Ranked Choice Voting on Elections Day - Monday, October 22, 2018 for the elected positions of Mayor and City Councillor.
+The City of London will be using Ranked Choice Voting for the 2018 Municipal Elections to elect our next Mayor and City Councillor.

 Also referred to as "Instant-runoff voting", a winner is declared when a candidate receives 50 percent plus one or more of the total votes cast.